 When walking, the heel hits the ground first and weight is moved across the exterior of the foot to the big toe.
 When we roll the foot or stretch the arch too much, it creates an abnormal amount of strain on the tendons and ligaments connected to the bottom of the heel.

 This type of injury, if not corrected, can have consequences for the knees and hips, as well.
 If we’re not careful how we walk, an imbalance can affect our entire skeleton.

 If you think this may be the problem, make sure to see your doctor.

 Read the following article:

 4. Other causes of heel pain

-- Rheumatoid and other forms of arthritis: a common and painful condition, the joints of the heel often suffer from arthritis.
+- Rheumatoid and other forms of arthritis: This is a common and painful condition, when the joints of the heel often suffer from arthritis.

-- Gout: excess uric acid in the body can cause inflammation of not only the big toe, but the heel as well.
+- Gout: Excess uric acid in the body can cause inflammation not only for the big toe, but the heel as well.
 The discomfort is severe.

-- Bursitis: sure you’ve heard of bursitis, it’s a lot like a spur, but in this case it’s a nerve that grows abnormally and limits mobility.
+- Bursitis is a lot like a spur, but in this case, it’s a nerve that grows abnormally and limits mobility.

-- Haglund deformity: Also very common.
-The cause?
-Wearing high heels too often.
+- Haglund deformity is very common.
+The cause is wearing high heels too often.
 It’s a growth on the back of the heel bone, right on the Achilles’ tendon.
 It’s very painful.

-- Bruising of the bone: basically caused by a blow, like tripping and accidentally hitting something or suddenly getting hit.
-You should have no trouble figuring out what to do here; the first thing you should do is apply ice to the area.
+- Bruising of the bone: This is typically caused by a blow, like tripping and accidentally hitting something or suddenly getting hit.
+You should have no trouble figuring out what to do here: the first thing you should do is apply ice to the area.